MartinSun34/My_blog/How Postgres handle external parameters.md

 ### Conclusion

 Finally, we can see the code to handle parameter in Postgres is easily expandable.
 This blog just bring a rough introduction of it.
 Most of the examples in this blog come from prepared statements or sql functions, and there are some other scenarios where bind variables are used that have not been mentioned, and there are still many related details that have not been mentioned.
 You can learn more in the code.

-### Publishing Rules

-Remeber to never put a **NEWS** item in 'postgresql' category as that will lead to Planet PostgreSQL disabling your feed.

-Your blog feed URL is: https://www.highgo.ca/author/WP Username/feed/?category_name=postgresql

-1. Always have a featured image with an approximate size of 1150 x 440 pixels.
-2. Always have twitter card info using the image template available [here](https://highgo.ca/internal_resources).
-Use the "Social" in the "Yoast"box at the bottom.
-The folder contains a blog folder containing 2 images.
-One image has a red box to give you guidelines for your twitter card image.
-Outside of the red box, the image might get truncated in twitter cards.
-3. Verify twitter card by visiting https://cards-dev.twitter.com/validator.
-To do so, first publish the blog WITHOUT POSTGRESQL category.
-This will prevent it from getting picked up by Planet PostgreSQL.
-After you have verified the card, add POSTGRESQL category and publish it again.